joshnissenbaum/laravel-cms/README.md

 # Laravel CMS

 This project can  be used for the generation of a content management system and includes the front-end for a car enthusiast community.
-The project includes functionality such as: user profiles, articles and commenting, a photo gallery, real-time messaging and conversations with PusherJS,
+The project includes functionality such as: user profiles, articles and commenting, a photo gallery, real-time messaging and conversations with PusherJS.

+Users can be configured as administrators and accept/deny articles which are posted to the system.
+These articles will display on the homepage and are organised in a trending algorithm.
+Articles with the most views (trending) will display above others on the front page.
+The same algorithm applies to the photo gallery which shows various photos that users have uploaded.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites